 A sapient being of S0.3-0.4 toposophic. (hu baseline of IQ 100 is S0.3)

-- Complex Psychological Disorders - Text by Thorbjørn Steen
+- Complex Psychological Disorders - Text by Thorbørn Steen

 The management of complex and relatively minor psychological disorders is commonplace in the Civilised Galaxy.

-- Concept Map - Text by John B, Steve Bowers, and Xaonon
+- Concept Map - Text by John B, Steve Bowers, Xaonon and Ryan B

 - Conscious Mind - Text by M. Alan Kazlev

 The part of the psyche of any being that experiences awareness and consciousness.
 In evolved bionts there is a large demarcation between conscious and unconscious; in augmented cyborgs, vecs, and ai or even in neogens the distinction is less clear.